-Students who do not post attendance for a 14 calendar-day period will be administratively withdrawn, resulting in a grade of W recorded on the student's academic transcript.
+Students who do not post attendance for a 14 calendar-day period will be administratively withdrawn from the course, resulting in a grade of W recorded on the student's academic transcript.
+Students who have no current courses remaining after being administratively withdrawn from their courses for the term are therefore administratively withdrawn from the institution.